 - LaunchPad Lab-built Rails API

 - Salesforce instance via Heroku Connect

-Next up in Part 2 of our Integrating Salesforce With a Legacy System series, we cover the design and development process the LaunchPad Lab team used to develop the data syncing strategy needed to integrate these systems together.
+Next up in part two of our Integrating Salesforce With a Legacy System series, we cover the design and development process the LaunchPad Lab team used to develop the data syncing strategy needed to integrate these systems together.